Diethylstilbestrol: Trials

 Diethylstilbestrol has been used countless times in studies on rats.
 Once it was discovered that DES was causing vaginal cancer, experiments began on both male and female rats.
 Many of these male rats were injected with DES while other male rats were injected with olive oil, and they were considered the control group.
 Each group received the same dosage on the same days, and the researchers performed light microscopy, electron microscopy, and confocal laser microscopy.
 With both the electron and confocal laser microscopy, it was prevalent that the Sertoli cells, which are somatic cells where spermatids develop in the testes, were formed 35 days later in the rats who were injected with Diethylstilbestrol compared to the rats in the control group.
 Proceeding the completion of the trial, it was understood that rats of older age who were injected with DES experienced delay in sertoli cell maturation, underdeveloped epididymides, and drastic decrease in weight compared to its counterparts.

 The female rats used were inbred and most of them were given DES combined in their food.
 These rats were divided into three groups, one group who received no diethylstilbestrol, one group who had DES mixed into their diet, and the third group who had DES administered into their diet after day 13 of being pregnant.
-Some rats who were given DES unfortunately died before delivering their pup.
+Some rats who were given DES died before delivering their pup.
 The group that received DES in their food for 13 days while being pregnant resulted in early abortion and delivery failure.
 These outcomes showed that DES had a detrimental effect on pregnancy when administered as often as it was.
 Providing the dosing of diethylstilbestrol later in the pregnancy term also made visible the occurrence of abortions among the rats.
 Overall, any interaction with DES in female rats concluded in the rats' experiencing abortions, improper fetal growth, and the increase in sterility.

-A review of people who had been treated or exposed to DES was done to find out how long-term effects would show.
-People for a long time had been treated during their pregnancy with DES and there have been known to be toxic and adverse effects to the hormone therapy.
+A review of people who had been treated or exposed to DES was done to find out what long-term effects would show.
+People for a long time had been treated during their pregnancy with DES, and there have been known to be toxic and adverse effects to the hormone therapy.
 "Exposure to DES has been associated with an increased risk for breast cancer in DES mothers (relative risk, <2.0) and with a lifetime risk of clear-cell cervicovaginal cancer in DES daughters of 1/1000 to 1/10 000."
-Side effects of DES are proving to be long-term as it can cause increased risks to cancer after use.
-There will be continued work to see how far the adverse effects of DES will go after previous therapy as many women had used this during pregnancy and there is a long line to see how it will effect offspring and the mothers longer-term.
+Side effects of DES are proving to be long-term as it can cause increased risks of cancer after use.
+There will be continued work to see how far the adverse effects of DES go after previous therapy and how it will affect offspring and the mothers longer-term.